Toward RIS-Enhanced Integrated Terrestrial/Non-Terrestrial Connectivity in 6G: Introduction

 \section{Introduction}

-As the deployment of 5G technology continues in different parts of the world, the research community has started focusing on the 6G systems and how this generation can revamp wireless networks.
-Avant-garde applications have already been defined for the life in 2030 and beyond, some of which are super-smart city, holographic communication, wireless brain-computer interactions, tactile/haptic-based communication, connected autonomous vehicles, telesurgery, etc. One of the most important vows of 6G is to actualize the concept of Internet of Everything (IoE), where uninterrupted ubiquitous connectivity is provided for anyone and anything through hybrid terrestrial/non-terrestrial networks.
-Examples include connectivity for users in rural and disaster-struck areas as well as those traveling on ship or airplane, vehicle-to-everything (V2X) connectivity where vehicles can communicate with everything (i.e., other vehicles, pedestrians, cloud centers, and infrastructure units), Internet of Underwater Things, and Internet of Space Things (see Figure \ref{6G}).
-This all-around connectivity must be accompanied with very high spectral and energy efficiency, ultra-low latency, large capacity, high security, etc. so as to offer an excellent level of quality of experience (QoE) for heterogeneous 6G users with different service requirements.
+As the deployment of the fifth-generation (5G) networks continues in different parts of the world, the research community has started focusing on the sixth-generation (6G) systems and how this generation can revamp wireless networks.
+One of the most important vows of 6G is to provide everywhere connectivity for anyone and anything through the effectual integration of terrestrial and non-terrestrial networks \cite{Vaezi}.
+This ubiquitous connectivity must be accompanied with high spectral efficiency (SE) and energy efficiency (EE), ultra-low latency, large capacity, high security, etc. to support the resource-intensive applications of 6G and offer an excellent level of quality of experience (QoE) for heterogeneous 6G users \cite{Kunst}.
 The path to this grandiose goal is not free of challenges and major breakthroughs are urgently called for.

 Very recently, the groundbreaking technology of reconfigurable intelligent surface (RIS) has sprung up which, with its unique features, is expected to be a major actor in the evolution of the next generation systems.
-RIS is a software-controlled metasurface, composed of semi-passive elements which can be modified to shape the radio waves according to specific needs.
-Thanks to the recent advancements in micro/nano electromechanical systems (MEMS/NEMS), RIS elements can be reconfigured dynamically and in real-time, allowing for instantaneous performance optimization of communication systems and catering to immediate changes of wireless networks.
-Reshaping the signals in the mid-way of communication, RIS makes it possible to optimize channel properties in addition to the optimization of transmission/reception schemes and fulfills the long-awaited dream of customizing the radio environment.
-This revolutionary technology can bring preeminent performance gains to different types of wireless systems, ranging from terrestrial networks to aerial, satellite, maritime, and even underwater communications systems \cite{Steven,Xu}.
-The far-reaching effects of RIS on the behavior of wireless networks can make this technology an imperative constituent of the upcoming 6G-enabled \textit{integrated terrestrial/non-terrestrial} (abbreviated as INTENT throughout this article) IoE environments, where seamless everywhere connectivity is demanded with a high performance and at a reasonable cost.
+RIS is a software-controlled metasurface, composed of semi-passive elements which can be dynamically modified to shape the propagation environment.
+The far-reaching effects of RIS on the behavior of wireless medium can make this technology an imperative constituent of the upcoming 6G-enabled \textit{integrated terrestrial/non-terrestrial} (INTENT) environments, where seamless everywhere connectivity is demanded with a high performance and at a reasonable cost.